End-to-end training of time domain audio separation and recognition

 \subsection{Comparison with related work}

 This section compares the performance of the different related works presented in \cref{sec:related}.
-Their major differences and performance in terms of \gls{WER} are listed in \cref{tab:related}.
-While these comparisons are not fair because the presented works differ heavily in their overall model structure, training methods and data, the numbers are meant to give a rough indication of how these methods compare and how complex the design space is.

-Keeping in mind that hybrid DNN-HMM models still outperform E2E models in many scenarios, it is notable that the joint fine-tuning of \gls{DPCL} with an E2E model outperforms the independently trained hybrid model.
-In the same fashion, the E2E ASR model can outperform the jointly optimized hybrid PIT-ASR on the same dataset.
-Although not directly comparable, the best results in this table were produced by cascade models that allow reconstruction of the enhanced separated signals (\gls{DPCL} + joint fine-tuning, joint TasNet), which suggests that having dedicated parts for source separation and speech recognition is helpful, while joint fine-tuning improves the performance.
+Their major differences and performance in terms of \gls{CER} and \gls{WER} are listed in \cref{tab:related}.
+While these comparisons are not fair because the presented works differ greatly in their overall model structure, training methods and data, the numbers are meant to give a rough indication of how these methods compare and how complex the design space is.
+Among the related systems, the hybrid DNN-HMM system still outperforms all monolithic approaches although this system is not fine-tuned jointly.
+On the other hand, the E2E ASR model can outperform the jointly optimized hybrid PIT-ASR on the same dataset.
+Their \glspl{WER}, however, are far from the joint DPCL model.
+Although not directly comparable, the best results in this table were produced by cascade models that allow reconstruction of the enhanced separated signals (\gls{DPCL} + ASR, joint TasNet), which suggests that having dedicated parts for source separation and speech recognition is helpful, while joint fine-tuning improves the performance.
 Our time domain approach gives the best result in this comparison.